Gilded Age: The name and the era

-The Gilded Age, the term for the period of economic boom which began after the American Civil War and ended at the turn of the century was applied to the era by historians in the 1920s, who took the term from one of Mark Twain's lesser-known novels, The Gilded Age: A Tale of Today (1873).
-The book (co-written with Charles Dudley Warner) satirized the promised "golden age" after the Civil War, portrayed as an era of serious social problems masked by a thin gold gilding of economic expansion.
-In the 1920s and 1930s the metaphor "Gilded Age" began to be applied to a designated period in American history.
+The term Gilded Age was applied to the era by 1920s historians who took the term from one of Mark Twain's lesser-known novels, The Gilded Age: A Tale of Today (1873).
+The book, co-written with Charles Dudley Warner, satirized the promised "golden age" after the Civil War, portrayed as an era of serious social problems masked by a thin gold gilding of economic expansion.
+In the 1920s, and 1930s, the metaphor "Gilded Age" began to be applied to a designated period in American history.
 The term was adopted by literary and cultural critics as well as historians, including Van Wyck Brooks, Lewis Mumford, Charles Austin Beard, Mary Ritter Beard, Vernon Louis Parrington, and Matthew Josephson.
-For them, Gilded Age was a pejorative term for a time of materialistic excesses combined with extreme poverty.
+For them, Gilded Age was a pejorative term for a time of materialistic excesses and widespread political corruption.

-The early half of the Gilded Age roughly coincided with the middle portion of the Victorian era in Britain and the Belle Époque in France.
-With respect to eras of American history, historical views vary as to when the Gilded Age began, ranging from starting right after the Civil War ended in 1865, or 1873, or as the Reconstruction era ended in 1877.
+The early half of the Gilded Age roughly coincided with the middle portion of the Victorian Era in Britain and the Belle Époque in France.
+With respect to eras of American history, historical views vary as to when the Gilded Age began, ranging from starting right after the Civil War ended in 1865, or 1873, or as the Reconstruction Era ended in 1877.
 The date marking the end of the Gilded Age also varies.
 The ending is generally given as the beginning of the Progressive Era in the 1890s (sometimes the United States presidential election of 1896).